CryptoManufaktur-io/terra-docker/README.md

 Start by `cp default.env .env` and set the `NODE_NAME`.
 Optionally adjust `QUICKSYNC_MIRROR`.

+`COMPOSE_FILE` determines which yml files to use, see below for some options.

 This repo assumes columbus-5 mainnet, and configures variables as per Terra [node instructions](https://docs.terra.money/How-to/Run-a-full-Terra-node/).
+It uses cleveldb for performance, instead of the default goleveldb.

 It assumes you are running traefik to expose the LCD port 1317 via https://.
 You'll want to firewall access to 443.